 2. Design a coaching package

 If what I said above resonated with you about offering a minimum amount of sessions, it’s time to figure out your package structure and pricing.
 Start with your lowest package first.
 What is the minimum amount of sessions you want to offer for that package?
 If you’ve decided it’s a higher number than makes you feel initially comfortable, ask yourself why.
 Ultimately the more confident you are in your decision, the more your clients will trust you have their best interest at heart.
 So if ten or even twenty sessions feels like the minimum, then start your minimum package there.

 Next, consider how many other tiers you want to offer.
 Having at least one more package can give your clients the option of getting more sessions for less per session.
-For example, my second package option is for six sessions but for $10 less each session when they buy it upfront.
-Most of my clients end up signing up for at least six sessions but having the three as an option also allows them to try it out to see if we are a good fit.
-After the six sessions are done, some of my clients feel that they are in a great place to move forward with confidence without signing up for another package.
-That is why I offer individual sessions to any current or past clients after they’ve completed six sessions.
-Many clients have come back when things have gotten rough again for an individual session or two.
-Knowing that they don’t need to buy a package gives them the flexibility to come back easily.
-Here is an example of my package pricing on my life and divorce coaching website.
+A lot of times, clients will end up having more than those initial sessions but having the three as an option also allows them to try it out to see if you are a good fit.
+Some coaches offer individual sessions to any current or past clients after they’ve completed the package.
+Knowing that they don’t need to buy another package gives them the flexibility to come back easily.

 3. Price your coaching services

 Another important consideration is if you want to charge per session or for a specified amount of time.
 Some coaches have packages that can be used on a monthly basis.
 This can work but only if you spell out the terms.
 Consider if there is a maximum amount of times a client can work with you within that time period, what is included (emails, sessions, etc), and any other expectations around contact.
 Someone having unlimited access to you could be quite taxing!